 variety of activities as well as hiking, including biking, rafting and zip-lining.
 All these activities are great fun and also with very high safety standards.

-- This is a strenuous 4 day trek that takes you to some old Inca ruins, through some raditional Quechua villages and to some dizzying altitudes.
+This is a strenuous 4 day trek that takes you to some old Inca ruins.
+You pass through some traditional Quechua villages and to some dizzying altitudes.
 On Day 4 you arrive to Machu Picchu from the Sun Gate, avoiding the hectic main entrance entirely.

-- The Classic Inca Trail is hugely popular and demand is sky high all year round, meaning that it’s advisable to book 5 or 6 months in advance.
+The Classic Inca Trail is hugely popular and demand is sky high all year round This means that it’s advisable to book 5 or 6 months in advance.

 Something of the History of Machu Picchu to Know before you Go

 Unlike the Pyramids, which were built a mind-boggling 4,000 years ago, Machu Picchu is not so ancient in comparison, being a piddling 550 years ago, at best guess.
-But it was the product of a civilisation that did not posses iron or steel, nor gunpowder, nor horses, utterly removed from the European civilisation that is and was well known to us.
+It was the product of a civilisation that did not posses iron or steel, nor gunpowder, nor horses.
+It was utterly removed from the European civilisation that is (and was) well known to us.
 This mysterious, otherworldly character bestows upon the ruins an air of timeless unknowability.

-While the ancient Egyptians are so far removed from us that we can have little hope of understanding their ways, their concerns and their lives, Machu Picchu was built half a millennium ago, less than ten lifetimes ago, by a people whose descendents still live today.
-Yet, given this temporal proximity, there is plenty that we do know fully comprehend about Machu Picchu.
+While the ancient Egyptians are so far removed from us that we can have little hope of understanding their ways, their concerns and their lives, Machu Picchu was built half a millennium ago, less than ten lifetimes ago, by a people whose descendants still live today.
 Even the Egyptians had hieroglyphics and were referenced in ancient books, not least the Old Testament (Torah).
 There are no written records of what the Inca thought, or got up to day-to-day.
-We just have the accounts of the Spanish conquistadors and their quite simply incredible stonework and architecture.
+We just have the accounts of the Spanish and the remnants of their incredible stonework and architecture.